+3.3.1.2.2 Effects of Proposed Project Operations and Maintenance

-3.3.1.2.2 Effects of Upland Erosion and Sources of Sediment
+Effects of Upland Erosion and Sources of Sediment

 The only way that the proposed Project can affect upland erosion and sources of sediment that may be delivered to an active channel is through Project roads or construction, which is discussed above.
 There are numerous road sediment sources and culverts that have a potential to deliver fine and coarse sediment to an active channel.
-YCWA's proposed Condition LU1 would implement a Transportation System Management Plan, which specifies how YCWA would maintain and rehabilitate Primary Project Roads and Trails and recreation roads in proper functioning condition to minimize erosion and sedimentation.
+YCWA's proposed Condition LU1 would specify how YCWA would maintain and rehabilitate roads and trails in proper functioning condition to minimize erosion and sedimentation.